Logo Old Gumlog Mine - Visit 2

 Tunnel_1

-This is a "messy" tunnel as far as gold mine tunnels go.
+This is a "messy" tunnel as far as commercial mine tunnels go.

-It had several old collapses.
-Most mine tunnels are 5 1/2 to 6 1/2 feet high, and
+it up and hauling it out.
+Most mine tunnels are between 5 1/2 to 6 1/2 feet high, and

-3-4 feet wide; this tunnel was only about 4 feet high, but 12 feet wide in places.
+3 to 4 feet wide; this tunnel was only about 4 1/2 feet high, but 12 feet wide in places.

 Tunnel_1

-Although I think the large rock at middle slid down from the left side.
+I think the large rock at the middle slid down from the left side.

 There is a partial dirt collapse visible further back in this image.